2ndPrince/spring-guides/README.md

 # Following Official Spring Guide Projects

-Official spring website has many useful tutorial projects of various topics (https://spring.io/guides).
+Official spring guides (https://spring.io/guides) have many useful and informative projects.

-They stick with coding best practices and therefore are great learning materials.

-I'll keep my source code for guide projects here and come back later to remind myself.
+They also stick with coding best practices.
+I'll follow them and keep my code here to remind myself later.

 Here's my approach for this project to effectively learn the materials
 ```
-Proactively follow guide steps and add one more feature to it.
+Proactively follow each guide step and then add one more feature to it.
 ```

 ### Project Lists